JuliaKleber/JuliaKleber/README.md

 In school, I had IT lessons where we coded strategic games using Turbo Pascal.
 During university, I took a number theory course where we used Maple to implement algorithms.
 Thus, coding is not entirely new to me.

-If you are curious how I came up with my github nickname, it is from one of my favourite TV series, My name is Earl.
+If you are curious how I came up with my github nickname, it is from one of my favourite TV series, "My name is Earl".